SENSORLESS #

 - The changes in currents

-are calculated using a low-pass filter.
+delta_idanddelta_iqare calculated using a low-pass filter.
 This helps to smooth out noise in the current measurements. - The previous current values

-are updated to the current measurements.
+old_idandold_iqare updated to the current measurements.

 - Back EMF Calculation: